What is Lead Time in Inventory Management? Definition, Formula & Ways to Reduce It

-Jim Rohn said, “Time is more valuable than money.
+Jim Rohn once said, “Time is more valuable than money.
 You can get more money, but you cannot get more time.”
-That’s the power of time in the world of business.
-It may take months and years to get a loyal customer, but losing that one gem takes just a few seconds.
+In the world of inventory management, that couldn’t be more true.

 If you’re facing high warehousing costs or regular stock shortages, lead time is the metric you must look after.
 But what is lead time in inventory management?
 How does this affect your business?
 We’ll explore all these questions related to lead time in this blog post.
 Get ready to explore!